 Even though many PFD and POP causes are beyond your control, there are preventative measures you may take to reduce your likelihood of developing these conditions.
 Yoga or other pelvic floor exercises might help you relax and manage your pelvic muscles.

 Always strive to keep a healthy body weight because it can strain your pelvic floor muscles.
 You can prevent PFD and POD by avoiding smoking, which often leads to prolonged coughing, straining your pelvic floor muscles, and putting unnecessary pressure on your abdomen.
 If you suspect that you may be experiencing symptoms of pelvic floor disorder or pelvic organ prolapse, don’t wait any longer to seek treatment.
-Our team of medical professionals at the Incontinence Institute is ready to help.
+Our team of medical professionals at the Incontinence Institute in Middle Tennessee is ready to help.
 Contact us today to schedule an appointment and learn more about our services.
 Together, we can help you regain control of your pelvic health and improve your quality of life.